pivotal/docs-tap/api-auto-registration/usage.hbs.md

 # Use API Auto Registration

-This topic describes how to use API Auto Registration.
+This topic describes how you can use API Auto Registration.

 >**Note** The run profile requires you to [update the install values](#update-values) before
 >proceeding.
 For iterate and full profiles, the default values work but you